How Smart, Connected Products Are Transforming Competition

 We stand at the brink of a new era of competition.
 Smart connect products are forcing companies to rethink nearly everything they do, from how they conceive, design, and source products; to how they manufacture, operate, and service them; to how they build and secure the necessary IT infrastructure.
 This article, the first in a two-part series to be published in Harvard Business Review, provides a roadmap for companies as they navigate this new competitive landscape.
 We define the characteristics and capabilities of smart, connected products and outline the entirely new technology infrastructure that companies will be required to build and support behind them.
 To understand the effects of smart, connected products on industry competition and profitability, we examine their impact on industry structure through a five forces analysis.
 And, we present ten new strategic choices that companies will face in a smart, connected world.

-Read MORE AT HARVARD BUSINESS REVIEW
+Read MORE AT HARVARD BUSINESS REVIEWStrateGy AND the Internet

 by Michael E. Porter